thavishkagamage/thavishkagamage/README.md

 # Hello, World! 👋
 ## I'm Thavishka Gamage!
-Thavishka is a third-year undergraduate student majoring in computer science at the University of Cincinnati.
-He is interested in pursuing opportunities in research, co-ops, internships, shadowing and volunteering to create a better world through diverse knowledge in science, technology, engineering, and mathematics
+Thavishka Gamage is a senior undergraduate student majoring in computer science at the University of Cincinnati.
+Passionate about leveraging knowledge in science, technology, engineering, and mathematics, he thrives on creating innovative solutions and leading transformative projects.
+He has demonstrated his capabilities through a variety of research, co-op, and internship experiences, gaining hands-on expertise in software development, data analysis, and project management.
+Believing in continuous learning, he actively seeks growth opportunities through shadowing and volunteering.
+With a strong foundation in both technical and financial domains, he is dedicated to making a significant impact in the technology and finance industries, guided by a clear vision for leadership and excellence
 ### Programming Languages I Worked With:
 <table width="320px">
     <tbody>